Chinese Crested vs Chihuahua: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Chinese Crested and Chihuahua differ in temperament is essential for making the right choice.
 Chinese Crested's affectionate, playful, alert character creates a fundamentally different ownership experience than Chihuahua's charming, sassy, devoted nature.
 In daily life, this means Chinese Crested owners typically experience a dog that leans toward affectionate behavior, while Chihuahua owners find their dog more inclined toward charming tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children